duartegroup/autodE/doc/dev/contributing.rst

 Smaller pull requests (PRs) are reviewed faster, and more accurately.
 We therefore encourage contributors to keep the set of changes within a single pull request as small as possible.
-If your pull request modifies more than 5 files, and/or several hundred lines of code, you should probably break it down into two or more pull requests.
+If your pull request modifies more than 5 files, and/or several hundred lines of code, please break it down into two or more pull requests.

 Pull requests are more than code